 Privileged accesses to unprivileged data

 The standard permission model is that a more privileged entity can access anything belonging to a less privileged entity.
-Or to put it another way, an Operating System (OS) can see all the resources allocated to an application.
-A hypervisor can see all the resources allocated to a virtual machine.
+Explained another way, an Operating System (OS) can see all the resources that are allocated to an application.
+For example, a hypervisor can see all the resources that are allocated to a virtual machine.
 This is because executing at a higher exception level means that the level of privilege is also higher.

 However, this is not always desirable.
-Malicious applications might use to try to trick an OS into accessing data on the application’s behalf, which the application should not be able to see.
+Malicious applications might try to trick an OS into accessing data on behalf of the application, which the application should not be able to see.
 This requires the OS to check pointers in systems calls.

 The Arm architecture provides several controls to make this simpler.
 First, there is the